MetaryaBaid/github-pages-with-jekyll/index.md

 # Welcome to my blog

-I'm glad you are here.
-I plan to talk about ...
+This is a part of a tutorial I am taking from github about github pages!